PARC AN COLAN ALLOTMENT ASSOCIATION RULES

 15.1.4 Leaving it on your allotment in a sealed transparent envelope so it is clearly visible.

-15.3.1 Emailing it to the Park an Colan Allotment Treasurer.
+15.3.1 Emailing it to the Parc an Colan Allotment Treasurer, Secretary or Chair.

-15.3.2 Posting or delivering it by hand to the Park an Colan Allotment Treasurer.
+15.3.2 Posting or delivering it by hand to the Parc an Colan Allotment Treasurer.

-15.3.3 Handing it to a Park an Colan Allotment Committee member in person.
+15.3.3 Handing it to a Parc an Colan Allotment Committee member in pers

 Appendix 1